stt/py/README.md

 How many times a day do you pipe something to less(1) only to copypaste a path to use elsewhere?

 Most graphical terminals can detect URLs and provide them as links, wouldn't it be nice if you could do that to any filesystem path in the terminal?
-How about selecting sets of those paths and dragging them into a new directory or into a zip file?

 Here's `legs` to try and ease some of that pain of living double life between the CLI and the GUI.